Guide for translation services buyers

 III.
 Things to consider before sending your documents for translation

 Is the translation for information only or for publishing?
-If your translated materials are destined for publishing (website, brochures, press releases), we strongly recommend adding a proofreading stage where a second linguist will check for typos, omissions, misspellings to make sure everything is perfect.
+If your translated materials are destined for publishing (website, brochures, press releases), we strongly recommend adding a second editing/revision stage where a second linguist will check for typos, omissions, misspellings to make sure everything is perfect.

 Entirely or summary?